California State Polytechnic University, Pomona: Campus

-Cal Poly Pomona is located between Pomona, a largely suburban city that is part of the Los Angeles metropolitan area.
+Cal Poly Pomona is located partially within the limits of Pomona, a largely suburban city that is part of the Los Angeles metropolitan area.
 The city of Pomona is located in the eastern portion of Los Angeles County and borders the neighboring county of San Bernardino to the east.
 The university's 1725 acre campus make it the second largest in the California State University system, a figure which includes various facilities scattered throughout Southern California such as a 53 acre ranch in Santa Paula, California, 25 acre campus at the former Spadra Landfill (now known as "Spadra Ranch"), and the Neutra VDL Studio and Residences in Silver Lake, Los Angeles.
 The university is currently negotiating the transfer of the 302 acre Lanterman Developmental Center from the State of California.
 The land is to be used for academic purposes and expansion of the Innovation Village and also shared by the California Highway Patrol, the California Air Resources Board and the California Conservation Corps.
-The transfer of the land is part of the Governor's 2015-2016 Proposed Budget.

-Although part of the Los Angeles metropolitan area, the university is in close proximity to two other large metropolitan and culturally-defined regions, the Inland Empire and Orange County.
+Although part of the Los Angeles metropolitan area, the university is in close proximity to two other large metropolitan and culturally defined regions, the Inland Empire and Orange County.
 The university has a tier 1 area, defined as a geographical admissions region surrounding the campus, roughly bounded by the San Gabriel Mountains to the north, the city of Chino Hills to the south, Interstate 605 to the west, and Interstate 15 to the east.
 Cal Poly Pomona's campus buildings vary in age and style from the Mission Revival Kellogg Horse Stables and the Kellogg House (suggesting the Spanish colonial architectural heritage of Southern California) built in the 1920s; the modernist box-like portion of the library completed in 1969; to contemporary dormitories, engineering, science and library-expansion facilities completed in the early 21st century.
+Manor House serves as the official residence of the university president.

 Leisure and recreational locations include a rose garden which dates back to the Kellogg horse ranch years; the Kellogg House designed by Los Angeles-based architects Charles Gibbs Adams, Myron Hunt and Harold Coulson Chambers in the 1920s; and a 1.3 acre Japanese garden built in 2003 and designed by Takeo Uesugi.
 Kellogg's House features grounds which were initially landscaped by Charles Gibbs Adams but were later completed by Florence Yoch & Lucile Council.
 Cal Poly Pomona's George and Sakaye Aratani Japanese Garden is one among three under management by institutions of higher education in the County of Los Angeles, the others being the Earl Burns Miller Japanese Garden at Cal State Long Beach, and the Shinwa-En Garden at Cal State Dominguez Hills.
 At the center of the campus and atop Horsehill are the buildings of the Collins College of Hospitality Management and Kellogg West, a hotel and conference center and home of the student/faculty-run Restaurant at Kellogg Ranch.